 Southeastern Region Advisory Panel Assessment Reports

-To access the full Advisory Panel Reports, become a member of DCI today!
+To access the full Technical Assistance Reports, become a member of DCI today!
 If you are already a member, please sign-in and enjoy the reports by clicking on the community's name below.

 In 2006 DCI was hosted in Eads for a Community Revitalization Partnership Team visit.
 The goal of this visit was to help Eads take advantage of increased economic activity and strong political will in the area, and to use that activity to revitalize their downtown area.
 These advantages created a unique opportunity for Eads to create a vision for Main Street to become a destination that is walkable and a sheltered from climatic conditions.

 Florence (2015): In 2015 DCI visited Florence to help the community understand community issues and opportunities, bring together diverse interests, and build an approach to enable each stakeholder group to invest in the community in their own way.
 DCI proposed developing an urban renewal authority to assist with property redevelopment of catalyst sites and to serve as a liaison to help shape private sector investment.

 Huerfano County Tourism Strategy (2020):

 The Huerfano County Tourism Board (HCTB) sought DCI's assistance to establish a strategy and action plan for the next three to five years.
 The strategic planning discussion for the HCTB considered the past accomplishments, input from stakeholders, and the Board’s ideas for moving forward.
 The abbreviated process intended to take stock of where the Board sees the effort moving next and identifying some strategic goals to direct the future action.

 Lamar (2008): DCI conducted a Colorado Main Street Program evaluation for the City of Lamar 2008.
 The goal of the visit was to ensure economic development and local empowerment in Lamar, centered on preserving the historic architecture of the town.
 DCI presented several recommendations for the City of Lamar.